Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 You can create a static native image by statically linking it against musl-libc

-, which is a lightweight, fast, and simple libc
+, a lightweight, fast, and simple libc

 implementation.